bitpressio/bitpressio.github.io/learning-modern-java-lambdas.md

     </div>
     <aside class="col-md-4">
         <h3>About the Authors</h3>
         <p>We are an awesome duo of passionate programmers.
-Lorem ipsum dolor sit amet, consectetur adipisicing
+We want to help you expand your skillsets, introduce you to new concepts,
-            elit.</p>
+        and teach you about modern software.
+We are about you.</p>

         <div class="author-card">
             <header class="clearfix">